Ivory silk mikado wedding coat

 vintage veil in a fitting lace flowers

-Catherine wore her mother’s veil, the lace applique pieces are original but had been removed and so we replaced them and spaced them to show up beyond the ivory of the coat’s train.
+Catherine wore her mother’s veil, the lace applique pieces are original but they had been removed.
+We carefully replaced them and spaced them to show up beyond the ivory of the coat’s train.

 wedding dress and bridesmaids ready to go